What Makes Union Unique?

 Union Theological Seminary in the City of New York.

-Far from serving as a backdrop, New York City offered a microcosm some of the most pressing and complex issues of the day—an unprecedented influx of immigrants, a disturbing rise in poverty, and racial unrest in the aftermath of abolition.
+Far from serving as a backdrop, New York City offered a microcosm of some of the most pressing and complex issues of the day—an unprecedented influx of immigrants, a disturbing rise in poverty, and racial unrest in the aftermath of abolition.

 Though present in new forms, Union continues to face these same challenges.